Lytton, British Columbia: Economy

 The single main employer in the village produced forestry products and was forced to close because of market uncertainties in 2007.

-Lytton is the self-proclaimed "River Rafting Capital of Canada" with Kumsheen Rafting Resort now the largest employer in the area.
+Lytton is the self-proclaimed "River Rafting Capital of Canada".
 A provincial campsite, Skihist Provincial Park, adjacent to the Trans-Canada Highway six kilometres north of the village, has space for tenting as well as RVs and enjoys one of the few views available of Skihist Mountain, the highest summit of the Lillooet Ranges, across the Fraser to the west of Lytton.
-The privately run Jade Springs Restaurant, also east of the village on the Trans-Canada, burned down in the fire of June 2021 but offered a full service campground which hopefully will open again once clean up of the Village and area is completed and services are restored.
+The privately run Jade Springs Restaurant, also east of the village on the Trans-Canada, burned down in the fire of June 2021.

 Education

-School District 74 operated Lytton Elementary School which was lost in 2021 Lytton Creek Wildfire. and Kumsheen Secondary School (Kumsheen ShchEma-meet School).
+School District 74 operated Lytton Elementary School which was lost in 2021 Lytton Creek Wildfire and Kumsheen Secondary School (Kumsheen ShchEma-meet School).

 Stein Valley Nlakapamux School is a registered member with the B.C.
 First Nations Schools Association.
 The School is mandated to provide instruction and courses approved by the B.C.
 Ministry of Education and BC Independent Schools.